Laptopwarrior482/Big-project/README.md

 This project is an Advanced Python AI Chatbot, implemented as a Flask web application that leverages sophisticated Natural Language Processing (NLP) models to facilitate engaging and context-aware conversations.The core of the application is a Flask API that manages conversation state using session cookies.
 It integrates specialized libraries for enhanced functionality:

-*transformers (DialoGPT): Generates human-like, contextually relevant conversational responses.
+1.transformers (DialoGPT): Generates human-like, contextually relevant conversational responses.

-*spaCy: Used for named entity recognition (NER), specifically to extract and manage user information like names.
+2.spaCy: Used for named entity recognition (NER), specifically to extract and manage user information like names.

-*Intent Handling: The application combines generative AI with rule-based logic to handle specific, predefined user queries accurately and consistently.
+3.Intent Handling: The application combines generative AI with rule-based logic to handle specific, predefined user queries accurately and consistently.

 Installation:
 To set up the environment, it is highly recommended to use a Python virtual environment.

 1.Create and Activate a Virtual Environment:

 "python -m venv my_ai_env"